ballanivenkataavinas/Secure-Web-Application-Architecture/SECURITY.md

 - Environment-based secret management
 - Static (SAST), Dependency (SCA), and Dynamic (DAST) security testing

-The system follows defense-in-depth and least privilege principles, resulting in a low-to-moderate overall risk profile appropriate for secure portfolio deployment.
+The system follows defense-in-depth and least privilege principles, resulting in a low-to-moderate risk